Credit Reporting Policy

 We keep the credit-related information that we hold about you secure to ensure that it is protected from loss, unauthorised access, use, modification or disclosure.

-Your credit-related information may be stored physically including in paper form or electronically within secure environments and systems that are protected in controlled facilities.
-Our employees and authorised agents are obliged to respect the confidentiality of any credit-related information held by us.
+Your credit-related information may be stored physically in paper form or electronically within secure environments and systems.
+Our employees and authorised agents are obliged and trained to respect the confidentiality of any credit-related information held by us.